Ludovica Poliero

 Ghost towns in Italy: Civita di Bagnoregio (Viterbo, Lazio)

-Remaining in the area and not far from Calcata.
-We find the much better-known town of Civita di Bagnoregio, known as La Città che Muore (The Town that Dies), an appellation given to it by the writer Bonaventura Tecchi
+Remaining in the area and not far from Calcata we find the much better-known town of Civita di Bagnoregio, known as La Città che Muore (The Town that Dies), a nickname given to it by the writer Bonaventura Tecchi.

 You can only reach it on foot via a bridge about 1 km long that connects it to Bagnoregio.
 The bridge offers a breathtakingly beautiful landscape.

-Once in the village, time seems to have become rarefied.
-Today there are only eight inhabitants.
+Once in the village time seems to have become rarefied.
 Because of its unique appearance inevitably hosted numerous film sets, including Sironi's 'Pinocchio'.
 Civita has recently received the nomination for UNESCO World Heritage Site.

 Let yourself be captivated by its breathtaking landscape and picturesque architecture, and admire its natural and artistic treasures with the ticket by Visit Italy.